ForomePlatform/anfisa/doc/user/derived_dataset.rst

 --------------

 The action "**Edit filters**" switches interface to variations filtering via filter refiner or decision tree.
-Both options works the same way both for primary and for derived datasets.
+The "Filter refiner" and "Decision tree" functionality works the same way both for primary and for derived datasets.

 The actions "**Select filter preset**" is used to perform a quick filtering of variations.
-One can choose from list of previously saved filter presets.
+One can choose from the list of previously saved filter presets.

-Actions "Add gene", "**Add gene list**", "**Add samples**", "**Add tags**" are used to set additional quick filters by the corresponding properties.
+Actions "**Add gene**", "**Add gene list**", "**Add samples**", "**Add tags**" are used to set additional quick filters by the corresponding properties.
 One can use this quick filters to narrow down variations list.